 Besides being an interesting field, there are a lot of job opportunities.
 You can pretty much do anything you want, including research and teaching.
 There’s an opportunity for a great lifestyle and you can be as busy as you want to be.

 Erinn was a 21-year-old kinesiology student and varsity soccer player when she was slammed by the acute onset of rheumatoid arthritis.
 Extreme fatigue and other serious symptoms impacted her school and social life, forcing her to leave varsity sports and reconsider her priorities in school.

 Erinn’s rheumatologist helped reign-in her RA, graduate from university, and live a normal life.
 She credits him with helping her achieve a sense of control over her RA, and relates: “I’m always so happy to see him.
 If I go in feeling crummy, I leave feeling great knowing that there’s a plan in place for my disease”.
 After family, Erinn considers her rheumatologist to be the most important person in her life.

 Erinn’s path has not been easy.
 She has had 2 joint replacements and another surgery, and belongs to a subset of patients who experience a decline in the effectiveness of biologic treatments over time.
 Her rheumatologist plays a key ongoing role in ensuring that her RA is kept at bay, and that she enjoys the best quality of life possible.
 New treatments continue to be introduced as research continues at a rapid pace.

-If you’re interested in a career in rheumatology, we’d love to chat with you and answer your questions.
-Please see our RheumCareers contact page and send us an email so that we can connect you with a member of the Ontario Rheumatology Association.
+If you’re interested in a career in rheumatology, we’d love to help answer your questions.
+Please see our Career Ambassadors page and send us a note!

-If you’d like to reach out to a rheumatology program director in a city near you, please see our Program Directors’ contact page.
+If you’d like to reach out to a rheumatology program director, please see our Directory of Ontario Program Directors.